Delicious and Healing Ayurvedic Recipes

 Clove: appetizer, taste bud enhancer, digestive, enhances the secretion of salivary glands – a special spice for pacifying pitta and enhancing agni.

-Cobra Safran: appetizing, digestive, enhances hydration and molecular absorption, supports the probiotic environment of the colon.
+Cobra Saffron: appetizing, digestive, enhances hydration and molecular absorption, supports the probiotic environment of the colon.

 Pink Pepper: mild aromatic anti oxidant.